Overview

 RateLimitError, the SDK uses the server-provided retry_after_seconds value instead of the exponential backoff calculation.Storage Path

-Thestorage_path directory contains all SDK-managed local state: credentials, the SQLite cache database, and instance state.
-The SDK sets restrictive filesystem permissions on this directory automatically on creation.
+Thestorage_path directory holds the local SQLite cache and transient state.
+The SDK sets restrictive filesystem permissions on this directory on creation.
+The API key is never stored here; it comes from SYNAP_API_KEY or the api_key= constructor argument.

 When to Override